ansible-collections/community.hashi_vault/docs/docsite/rst/migration_hashi_vault_lookup.rst

   * ``vault_kv1_get`` :ref:`module <ansible_collections.community.hashi_vault.vault_kv1_get_module>`
   * ``vault_kv2_get`` :ref:`module <ansible_collections.community.hashi_vault.vault_kv2_get_module>`

-These dedicated plugins first of all clearly separate KV1 and KV2 operations.
+These dedicated plugins clearly separate KV1 and KV2 operations.
 This ensures their behavior is clear and predictable.

 As it relates to API paths, these plugins take the approach of most Vault client libraries, and recommended by HashiCorp, which is to accept the mount point as an option (``engine_mount_point``), separate from the path to be read.
 This ensures a proper path will be constructed internally, and does not require the caller to insert ``/data/`` on KV2.

 For return values, the KV plugins no longer return a direct secret.
-Instead, the return values of both versions, and both the module and lookup forms, have been unified to give easy access to the secret, the full API response, and other parts of the response discretely.
+Instead, the return values from KV1 and KV2, and both the module and lookup forms, have been unified to give easy access to the secret, the full API response, and other parts of the response discretely.

 The return values are covered directly in the documentation for each plugin in the return and examples sections.